Skip to main content

 Overview

-Our application uses NextAuth.js to handle authentication, providing a secure and flexible solution with multiple authentication providers.
+The frontend app uses NextAuth.js to handle authentication, providing a secure and flexible solution with multiple authentication providers.
 The implementation supports:

 • Credential-based authentication (username/password)